 Constructing ex-post harmonized datasets across multiple cross-national survey programs is gaining prominence as a strategy for producing innovative scholarship in political science and related fields.
 This approach is intuitively attractive for early-career researchers who lack research funds to generate original data, and also for senior scholars advancing multi-year grant projects.
 Yet the challenges of harmonizing survey data to produce high-impact research are not always apparent to researchers just beginning this work.

 In this article, we synthesize insights for researchers launching and leading research projects that include survey data harmonization, focusing on both individual-level data and country-year measures aggregated from individual-level indicators.
-Our contribution is similar in spirit to the classic book of Jewish theology “Guide for the Perplexed” (Maimonides [1190] 1963), a work intended to help students to reconcile seemingly irreconcilable knowledge sources that were (specifically, Jewish theology and Aristotelian philosophy).
-With an appropriate dose of humility, we tackle a parallel task of synthesizing insights from experienced scholars who seek to reconcile the seemingly irreconcilable, namely harmonizing survey data not originally designed for this purpose.
+Our contribution is similar in spirit to the classic book of Jewish theology “Guide for the Perplexed” (Maimonides [1190] 1963), a work intended to help students to reconcile seemingly irreconcilable knowledge sources (specifically, Jewish theology and Aristotelian philosophy).
+With an appropriate dose of humility, we tackle a parallel task of synthesizing insights from experienced scholars who seek to reconcile the seemingly irreconcilable, namely, harmonizing survey data not originally designed for this purpose.

 Despite the increased prominence of ex-post survey data harmonization in recent political science research, it is not a standard research strategy taught in graduate school, and is generally learned through trial and error.
-Our contribution is therefore intended primarily for researchers who may be unaware of both the unique scholarly opportunities of survey data harmonization, and the common challenges encountered by scholars who have successfully used this research strategy.
+Our contribution is therefore intended primarily for researchers who may be unaware of both the unique scholarly opportunities of survey data harmonization and the common challenges encountered by scholars who have successfully used this research strategy.

 Prominent Examples of Survey Data Harmonization